UK records another 44,985 new coronavirus cases

 Professor Peter Openshaw, a member of the New and Emerging Respiratory Virus Threats Advisory Group (Nervtag), told the BBC that he fears another "lockdown Christmas" when asked what people can expect from the holiday if government policy does not change.

-However, British Prime Minister Boris Johnson has insisted the current "high levels" of infection in the country are "fully in line" with predictions made earlier this year.
-But he said the government will "keep all measures under constant review".
+Prime Minister Boris Johnson has insisted the current "high levels" of infection in Britain are "fully in line" with predictions made earlier this year.
+But he said the government will "keep all measures under constant review."

-More than 86 percent of people aged 12 and over in Britain have had their first dose of vaccine and more than 79 percent have received both doses, the latest figures showed.
+More than 86 percent of people aged 12 and over in Britain have had their first vaccine dose and over 79 percent have received both, according to the latest figures.